 Rabotkina has released CD’s every three years.
 Her first three recordings were done with CAG Records as part of the Victor Elmaleh Collection.
 The debut recording features the Tchaikovsky Grand Sonata and Prokofiev’s Ten Pieces from “Romeo and Juliet”.
 Her second CD contains Beethoven’s Diabelli Variations and Schubert’s Moments Musicaux.
 Rabotkina’s third project involved live recording of three concerti.
 The latest CD (MSR Classics) with humoresques by Dvořák, Reger, Rachmaninov and Schumann was released to critical acclaim in 2018.

-Rabotkina joined the music faculty at Texas State University as Assistant Professor of Piano in the fall of 2016.
-Prior to that, she has taught at Eastman School of Music while working on the doctorate degree.
-Additionally, she presented masterclasses, private lessons and lectures at the Kazan State Conservatory.
+Rabotkina is an Associate Professor of piano at Texas State University in San Marcos, TX.
+Prior to that appointment, she presented masterclasses, private lessons and lectures at the Kazan State Conservatory, as well as taught in New York City.
 Also passionate about early piano education, Rabotkina has founded the FunKey Piano Project at Texas State in 2018.

 As a full-time working parent, she finds her biggest joy in spending time with her family in New Braunfels, TX.
 Besides that, Rabotkina enjoys drawing, collecting misspellings of her name, and devouring English murder mysteries.